-Berber carpets - strong suction removes dirt, but rotating brush can damage the surface - turn it off.
-Fixed brush can help remove dirt from berber carpets, just be sure to move cleaning head gently.
+Berber carpets – strong suction removes dirt, but the rotating brush can damage the surface – turn it off.
+The fixed brush can help remove dirt from Berber carpets, just be sure to move cleaning head gently.

-Frieze carpets - often thick and expensive, frieze carpets should be cleaned using strong suction.
+Frieze carpets – often thick and expensive, frieze carpets should be cleaned using strong suction.
 Rotating brushes can damage the carpet, so be sure to turn such tools off.
-Adjustable height of cleaning head is highly recommended.
+The adjustable height of the cleaning head is highly recommended.

-Plush carpets - rotating brush in combinations with good suction is required for cleaning plush carpets.
-Adjustable height of cleaning head is highly recommended, since plush carpets come in various thicknesses, too.
+Plush carpets – rotating brush in combinations with good suction is required for cleaning plush carpets.
+The adjustable height of the cleaning head is highly recommended, since plush carpets come in various thicknesses, too.

 Canister vacuum cleaners have hoses and cleaning heads that are rather light and can’t damage the carpet due to weight of a vacuum cleaner.
 Upright vacuums generally have better suction and are somewhat easier to operate – there is no need to pull vacuum cleaner AND a hose around.

-- Dyson DC65 Animal Complete Upright Vacuum Cleaner - big, strong, very efficient and although expensive, it is rather cost effective vacuum cleaner.
-It is improved version of Dyson DC41 Animal Complete Upright Vacuum Cleaner.
-It comes with number of attachments like: Stair tool, Combination accessory tool, Tangle-free Turbine tool, Multi-angle brush and Stiff bristle brush.
+The Dyson DC65 Animal Complete Upright Vacuum Cleaner is a big, strong, very efficient and although expensive, it is a rather cost-effective vacuum cleaner.
+It is an improved version of Dyson DC41 Animal Complete Upright Vacuum Cleaner.
+It comes with a number of attachments like the Stair tool, Combination accessory tool, Tangle-free Turbine tool, Multi-angle brush, and Stiff bristle brush.

-- Hoover LINX Cordless Stick Vacuum - cordless and bagless stick vacuum cleaner, based on Hoover's WindTunnel Technology.
-Lithium ion battery provides fade-free power for optimum cleaning performances.
-Motorized power brush can be turned off with a flip of a switch for bare-floor cleaning - excellent for pet hair on rugs and carpets.
+The Hoover LINX Cordless Stick Vacuum is a cordless and bagless stick vacuum cleaner, based on Hoover’s WindTunnel Technology.
+Lithium-ion battery provides fade-free power for optimum cleaning performances.
+A motorized power brush can be turned off with a flip of a switch for bare-floor cleaning – excellent for pet hair on rugs and carpets.

-- Bissell 1132A Symphony All-in-One Vacuum and Steam Mop - vacuum cleaner and steam mop combination, in one appliance.
-It uses strong cyclonic vacuum action to pick up debris - debris stay dry even when vacuuming is combined with steaming to avoid any unpleasant smell later; uses edge bristles to sweep debris away from edges and clean them using suction and/or microfiber mop pad.
+The Bissell 1132A Symphony All-in-One Vacuum and Steam Mop is a vacuum cleaner and steam mop combination, in one appliance.
+It uses strong cyclonic vacuum action to pick up debris.
+The debris stays dry even when vacuuming is combined with steaming to avoid any unpleasant smell later; uses edge bristles to sweep debris away from edges and clean them using suction and/or microfiber mop pad.

-There are many other vacuums that will do their job well - often, choosing right model depends mostly on personal preferences, but keep in mind type of carpets you have, their surface area and how often you have to clean them to keep your home clean and pleasant for living.
+There are many other vacuums that will do their job well.
+Often, choosing the right model depends mostly on personal preferences, but keep in mind the type of carpets you have, their surface area, and how often you have to clean them to keep your home clean and pleasant for living.